henriquepgomide/barnum-forer-effect/README.md

-# barnum-forer-effect
+# Forer Effect (Barnum)

-An App for testing the Forer (a.k.a Forer effect).
+Web-app (Vue.JS) for testing the Forer (a.k.a Barnum) effect.
+It may be useful for teachers to teach how scientific psychology is different from common sense (_Völkerpsychologie_).